 Institutional disciplinary procedures provide a fair, prompt, and impartial process from investigation to result.
-The investigation and any related hearings are conducted by those who receive annual training on issues related to VAWA crimes, how to conduct an investigation, and initiate a hearing process that protects victim safety and promotes accountability.
+The investigation and any related hearings are conducted by those who receive annual training on issues related to VAWA crimes, how to investigate, and initiate a hearing process that protects victim safety and promotes accountability.